thalib/thalib/_posts/Linux/2016-11-24-bt-in-linux-3-audio.md

 **Note:** Opposite cc is dc ```sudo hcitool dc 00:1E:DE:21:D0:85``` to disconnect the bt device

-Then we have to add the device as thrusted
+Then we have to add the device as trusted

 ```
 bluez-test-device trusted 00:1E:DE:21:D0:85 yes